2022 NCAA Baseball Arch: Men's College World Championship results, schedule

 2022 College Baseball Championship Regional Super Games

-These first four games of the Super-Regionals will be played Friday, June 10 and Saturday, June 11.
-If necessary or late weather games will be played Sunday 12 June.
+These first four regional games will be played on Friday, June 10 and Saturday, June 11.
+If necessary, or matches delayed due to weather will be played Sunday, June 12th.

 Game times and ESPN are subject to change.
 All times are oriental.